 Judging a book by its cover is a crime we often cannot refrain from committing – especially in its literal sense.
 Even for seasoned writers, the act of making assumptions about the contents of a book just with its cover or title is irresistible.
 Same happened when I was handed ‘Mookajjiya Kanasugalu’ by a student.

 This was my third or fourth Kannada book, and the previous Kannada novels that I had read were literal masterpieces – one of them by the same author who wrote Mookajjiya Kanasugalu.
-So I picked up this book with mixed emotions – I was hoping this would be just as spectacular too, but the title conveyed a forlorn idea that it might be the story of an old lady who was probably dumb but had elaborate dreams.
+So I picked up this book with mixed emotions – I was hoping this would be just as spectacular too, but the title conveyed a forlorn idea that it might be the story of an old lady who was probably mute but had elaborate dreams.
 With that strange idea in mind, I began Mookajjiya Kanasugalu and it instantly revealed that my predictions were far from reality.

-Mookajjiya Kanasugalu is indeed the story of an old lady with elaborate dreams, but she’s not dumb.
+Mookajjiya Kanasugalu is indeed the story of an old lady with elaborate dreams, but she’s not mute.
 While the entire village considers her rather senile for mumbling on her own, her grandson, the protagonist of the story, believes each word she says and is eager to listen to everything she says.
 More so, he often brings in elements that can initiate conversations with her and makes her speak to him of things beyond what normal people would speak about.

 Mookajji was formerly Mookambika who lost her husband at a young age and spent her entire life by her own.
 Somehow, she obtained a special insight that made her see things rather elaborately and from curious perspectives.
 This insight is the key theme of the novel, which her grandson brings out at various occasions and using a number of quirky items.